tnyim/jungletv/afdocs/reference/server/jungletv_points.md

 ### `getBalance()`

-Returns the current point balance of a user
+Returns the current points balance of a user.

 #### Syntax
 ```js